 Attendance: It is mandatory that I keep track of your attendance.
 An attendance sheet will be available for you to sign at the beginning of each class.
-Your attendance will not formally count for any part of your grade.
-However, it may be used, at the instructor's discretion, to determine borderline grades at the end of the semester.
 YOU ARE EXPECTED TO ATTEND EVERY CLASS PERIOD.
 In the event that you miss class (or are mentally absent from class!) it is your responsibility to keep up with all announcements, syllabus adjustments, and/or policy changes made during scheduled class time and/or sent to you via your Utica College email.
-Please make sure that your Utica College email is functioning properly, and make every effort to contact me using your Utica College email address (as opposed to gmail, yahoo, etc.) to avoid confusion.
+Please make sure that your Utica College email is functioning properly, and make every effort to contact me using your Utica College email address (as opposed hotmail, yahoo, etc.) to avoid confusion.
 If class must be canceled for some reason, you will be notified as early as possible via your Utica College email.